 - archived websites if they’re not needed for services your organisation provides and they are not updated

-Even though you might not need to fix these things, it’s better for all users if you can fix any of them to help more disabled people use your website.
+Even though you might not need to fix these things, it’s better for all users if you can fix any of them to help more disabled people use your website or mobile app.

 If you do not fix things in the list, you’ll need to explain in your accessibility statement that you’ve not made things like this accessible because they are exempt.